TheCandidStartup/TheCandidStartup.github.io/_drafts/heat-pump-nanostore-cold.md

 {% include candid-image.html src="/assets/images/home-assistant/double-dhw.png" alt="Double DHW cycles overnight" %}

-* Started on November 14th when the weather first turned colder
+* Started on November 15th when the weather turned colder
 * Have a 60 minute window for water heating using noise reduction mode to force low and slow behavior
 * Tank sensor gets hot enough to turn off at 62°C but manages to drop 2.5°C within a few minutes, triggering another DHW run.
 * Think this is tank equalizing once DHW cycle ends.
 Also see dip in temperature that then recovers on milder nights.
+* Increased hysteresis to 4°C and reduced window to 40 minutes.
-* Even on coldest night, hot water run only taking 30 minutes so shortened window.
+* Even on coldest night, hot water run taking just over 30 minutes.
 Also means 30 minutes less cooling time before water used.
 * Doesn't matter if cycle is clipped slightly.

 # Pointless Heating Cycles